KoganScherer37/Quality-of-Life-Capstone/README.md

 2. In this question, I will be diving into comparisons between average monthly mortgage payments 1 to 5 bedroom properties and monthly average salaries for each city.

-3. At this point, I will be presenting some economic statistics including gross domestic product and price parities for basic necessities such as housing, utilities and goods which include food, clothing, medical expenses, et cetera between cities.
+3. At this point, I will be presenting some economic statistics including, cost of living index, gross domestic product and price parities for basic necessities such as housing, utilities and goods which include food, clothing, medical expenses, et cetera between cities.

 4. Now, I will now be analyzing unemployment rates for each city.